mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 A Visa SRC payment can involve either one or two steps for a merchant.

-It will always begin with a user choosing the 'click to pay' button.
+It will always begin with a user choosing the 'click to pay' button in the checkout flow.
 Visa's SDK handles the event and pops a lightbox where the user can authenticate and select a payment card.
 Visa SRC then calls a callback function on the merchant's webpage.